kruschid/typesafe-routes/README.md

 ## React Router Example

-Let's create an interface to define the route tree of out application.
+Let's create an interface to define the route tree of our application.

 ``` ts
 // routes.ts